rmpestano/jakartaee-examples/jsf/applicationMap/README.md

-# Jakarta EE - JSF - ApplicationMap example
+# An injected ApplicationMap example

 This example demonstrates how to use the @ApplicationMap annotation into a bean.